-\paragraph{Idea.} Today's embodied AI pipeline is designed purely based on the convenience of algorithm designers as executing frame by frame sequentially is a traditional method in video processing algorithms.
+\paragraph{Idea.} Today's embodied AI pipeline is designed purely based on the convenience of algorithm designers, as executing frame by frame sequentially is a traditional method in video processing algorithms.
 Yet, it does not follow the design methodology in robotic domain and violates a basic principle of robotic software design that is widely adopted in robotic domain.
-The front-end, responsible for perception and planning, does not inherently require real-time performance, whereas the back-end, which includes robot control algorithms, must operate in real-time.
+The front-end, responsible for perception and planning, does not inherently require real-time performance.
+In contrast, the back-end, which includes robot control algorithms, must operate in real-time.
 The front-end and back-end can be aligned through a common intermediate representation: the robot's movement trajectory.
-Critically, the unbalanced frequency requirements existing in robotic software stack allow us to decouple LLM inference, robotic control and data communication.
-After decoupling, we are able to reduce the front-end LLM inference rate, pipelining three stages and accelerating robotic control algorithms to achieve real-time performance in embodied AI applications.
+Critically, the unbalanced frequency requirements in the robotic software stack motivate us to decouple LLM inference, robotic control, and data communication.
+After decoupling, we can reduce the front-end LLM inference rate, pipelining three stages and accelerating robotic control algorithms to achieve real-time performance in embodied AI applications.

 \paragraph{Design.} In this paper, we fundamentally change the execution pipeline of existing embodied AI systems to reduce the end-to-end latency.
-Firstly, at algorithm level, we depart from the conventional approach of predicting robot movement in the next frame discretely.
+Firstly, at the algorithm level, we depart from the conventional approach of predicting robot movement in the next frame discretely.
 Instead, we propose a novel embodied AI algorithm framework that is able to predict the trajectory of the robot for the near future.
 Unlike methods that focus on predicting only the immediate subsequent step, our algorithm accurately forecasts actions for multiple future steps.
 Thus, we significantly reduce the inference frequency of LLMs, saving both latency and energy.

 Secondly, to accelerate the control process, we devise an accelerator capable of translating the trajectories predicted by LLMs into seamless and real-time control signals.
-The accelerator we design is tailored for task space computed torque control, with a customized data-flow accelerator, customized circuits and dedicated on-chip buffer design.
+The accelerator we design is tailored for task space computed torque control, with a customized data-flow accelerator, customized circuits, and dedicated on-chip buffer design.
 The most crucial architectural insight we find is that robotic control computations are performed at high frequencies, yet each control signal's actual degree of change remains relatively low.
 This allows us to implement an application-specific approximate computing strategy.
 By analyzing the impact of individual joint movements on the control parameters, we can dynamically determine when to recompute these parameters and when to reuse previously computed values.
 This approximation significantly reduces computational overhead without compromising control accuracy.